Module 4.2: OPA & Gatekeeper

 violation[{"msg": msg}] { container := input.review.object.spec.containers[_] container.securityContext.privileged == true msg := sprintf("Container '%v' must not run as privileged", [container.name]) }

 violation[{"msg": msg}] { container := input.review.object.spec.initContainers[_] container.securityContext.privileged == true msg := sprintf("Init container '%v' must not run as privileged", [container.name]) }💡 Did You Know?
-Gatekeeper includes a library of pre-built policies called the Gatekeeper Library.
-There are 50+ ready-to-use ConstraintTemplates covering Pod Security Standards, general security, and Kubernetes best practices.
+Gatekeeper includes the Gatekeeper Library, a collection of reusable policies and examples for common Kubernetes security and policy patterns.

 Policy Testing